Best cheap Android phones 2024

 Recent Pixel updates have caused issues

-Even in a normal year, the decision between the flagship Google Pixel and the cheaper A-series is difficult to put aside, and with the Google Pixel 8a, it's impossible to ignore.
-Offering almost identical performance — outside the cameras, charging, and screen technology — for $200 less, the Google Pixel 8a makes a strong case for itself as not just the best cheap Android phone you can buy today but one of the best Android phones you can buy today, especially as deals will inevitably start trickling out between Prime Day and the coming Techtember and Techtober deals.
+Even in a normal year, the decision between the flagship Pixels and the cheaper A-series models is difficult to put aside, and with the Google Pixel 8a, it's impossible to ignore.
+Offering almost identical performance—outside the cameras, charging, and screen technology—for $200 less, the Google Pixel 8a makes a very strong case for itself as not just the best cheap Android phone you can buy, but also one of the best Android phones you can buy today, period.

-Year-over-year improvements for Google's Tensor SoC (system-on-a-chip) chipset were best described as "appreciated, but minimal" between the G1 and G2, but the Tensor G3 inside the Pixel 8a actually offers a significant performance boost this year.
-According to the benchmarks we ran, the NPU (neural processing unit) responsible for powering all the fun new AI features performed better inside the Google Pixel 8a, though there's been a bit of stumbling while multitasking.
+While we usually get minimal year-over-year improvements for Google's Tensor SoC (system-on-a-chip), the Tensor G3 inside the Pixel 8a actually offers a significant performance boost this year.
+According to the benchmarks we ran, the NPU (neural processing unit) responsible for powering all the fun new AI features performed better inside the Google Pixel 8a, though there was a bit of stumbling while multitasking.

-The softer corners and refined air help further sell the Pixel 8a's image as a flagship in everything but the price — and charging speed — as well as adorable colors like the vibrant-yet-soothing Aloe green and that beautiful bae Bay blue and the 6.1-inch, 120Hz Actua display.
+The softer corners and refined design help further solidify the Pixel 8a's position as a flagship in everything but the price and charging speeds, as do the adorable colors like the vibrant-yet-soothing Aloe green and that beautiful bae Bay blue, along with the 6.1-inch, 120Hz Actua display.
 Google forgoing LTPO technology in the screen means that users sensitive to PWM flicker might need to look elsewhere.

-Despite being Google's budget offering, the Pixel 8a is all set to receive the same long-term software update commitment of seven years, just like the rest of the series.
-Cameras are still the highlight here, producing nearly identical results as the 7a.
-For the shutterbugs and videographers needing more local storage for those TikTok challenge videos, we finally have a 256GB storage option.
+Despite being Google's budget offering, the Pixel 8a is on track to receive the same long-term software update commitment of seven years, just like the rest of the series.
+I think the cameras are still the highlight here, producing nearly identical results as the last-gen Pixel 7a.
+And for the shutterbugs and videographers needing more local storage for those TikTok challenge videos, we finally have a 256GB storage option.

 Best value flagship